matejlatin/matejlatin.co.uk/_posts/2019-02-01-open-plan-offices-are-the-sweatshops-of-the-west.md

 - Productivity
 - Remote
 - Psychology
-intro: I initially worked from home as a design consultant but I always wanted to work in a full-time, onsite position.
+intro: I initially worked from home as a design consultant but I always wanted to work in a full-time, on-site position.
 So I traded the comfort of home for a small office in a cosy little town in Luxembourg.
 ---

 Six years ago, I joined a tiny startup and it was the first time I experienced an open-plan office.
 There were only three other people working with me in that office and we really got along.
 We went to lunch together, took walks together, hung out in our free time and built a friendly relationship based on trust.
 My journey would then take me forward to London where I’d end up working for other, larger startups.
 Little did I know, that the tiny Luxembourgish company would be the only positive onsite working environment that I’d get to experience in my career.